 There are several signs to look out for:

 1. The first sign that your lawn will show is one that isn’t so obvious.
-WHen the grass plants in your lawn detect a lack of water, they will enter a survival mode.
+When the grass plants in your lawn detect a lack of water, they will enter survival mode.
 This will force the grass plants to try and reproduce by creating seeds.

-2. If your lawn is left unwatered or there is a reduced amount of rain for much longer, the soil in the first few inches of your lawn will dry out, and the grass plants will not longer be able to sustain their green leaves.
-Areas of lawn may start to go brown quicker than others.
-These areas are referred to as localised compaction and are often areas that are most walked upon.
-Although, in some lawns, localised compaction can happen anywhere.
+2. If your lawn is left unwatered or there is a reduced amount of rain for much longer, the soil in the first few inches of your lawn will dry out, and the grass plants will no longer be able to sustain their green leaves.
+Some areas of your lawn might start to go brown quicker than others.
+These areas, often the ones that are walked upon the most, are referred to as localised-compaction areas.
+Although in some lawns localised compaction can happen anywhere.

-Above: AReas of localised compaction where the lawn has dried out quicker than surrounding areas of lawn.
+Above: Areas of localised compaction where the lawn has dried out quicker than the surrounding areas

 Watering your lawn